Particular/docs.particular.net/Content/ServiceMatrix/getting-started-creating-a-new-project-servicematrix-1.0.md

 **Congratulations - you've just built your first NServiceBus application.** **Wasn't that easy?**

-**NOTE**: You don't have to worry about the warnings; this is just NServiceBus telling you that it couldn't find the queues it needs, so it went ahead and created them for you.
+NOTE: You don't have to worry about the warnings; this is just NServiceBus telling you that it couldn't find the queues it needs, so it went ahead and created them for you.

 ##Next steps